PugetSoundClinic-PIT/archived-cdp-minutes-item-generation-prototypes/README.md

 Only Seattle City Council meetings are included in this example dataset.
 If we have a model showing promise we will get a larger dataset.

+## Work

+Please push your work as often as possible.
+Don't worry about being "done", focus on incremental progress!